rachsmithcodes/rachsmith.com/src/content/notes/deciding-once-skincare.md

 ---
 title: Deciding once about skincare and cosmetics
 slug: deciding-once-skincare
-added: 2022-11-29 05:45
+added: 2022-11-28T19:45:00.000Z
-updated: 2022-11-29 05:45
+updated: 2022-11-28T19:45:00.000Z
-tags: [books]
+excerpt: >-
-excerpt: Kendra Adachi's The Lazy Genius Way outlines 13 principles to simplify your approach to life.
+  Kendra Adachi's The Lazy Genius Way outlines 13 principles to simplify your approach to life.
 Of all the principles, my favourite has to be "decide once".
 publish: true
+tags:
+  - books
 ---

 Kendra Adachi's [The Lazy Genius Way](https://www.thelazygeniuscollective.com/book) outlines 13 principles to simplify your approach to life.
 Of all the principles, my favourite has to be "decide once".
 The idea is that you make a decision about something, and drop any ideas of revisiting that decision.